Acyclic colourings of graphs with obstructions: The general framework

-The proof of our main theorem is an abstract generalisation of that of \cite[Theorem~2]{GMP20}, where we have replaced the compression entropy machinery with an inductive counting approach.
-We have made that choice because the resulting proof is shorter, less technical, and self-contained.
-Moreover, as a byproduct we obtain exponential lower bounds for the number of colourings satisfying the hypothesis of the theorem.
-We note however that it would be possible to do the same using entropy compression, and obtain a random algorithm that returns such a colouring in expected polynomial time.
+The proof of our main theorem is an abstract generalisation of that of~\cite[Theorem~2]{GMP20}, where we have replaced the compression entropy machinery with an inductive counting approach, sometimes referred to as \emph{Rosenfeld counting} following its first use in the context of graph colouring in~\cite{rosenfeld2020another}.
+We also note that it is a special case of~\cite[Theorem~3]{WaWo22}, although we have decided to include the relatively short proof for completeness and to avoid relying on an abstract framework on hypergraphs.
+As a byproduct, we obtain exponential lower bounds for the number of colourings satisfying the hypothesis of the theorem.
+We note, however, that it would be possible to do the same using entropy compression and obtain a random algorithm that returns such a colouring in expected polynomial time.

-We begin with the introduction of a few notions that will be needed in order to formulate the theorem, which needs a high level of generality so that we can apply it in the variety of applications appearing in the forthcoming sections.
+We begin by introducing a few notions needed to formulate the theorem, which requires a high level of generality so that we can use it in the variety of applications appearing in the forthcoming sections.